markro49/junit5/README-typetools.txt

 The result of the build will be:
  ./junit-platform-console-standalone/build/libs/junit-platform-console-standalone-1.9.0.jar

+Note: Do not check in the change to JupiterEngineDescriptor.java; this will cause the github CI tests to fail.

 Test it in a branch of Daikon:
  * copy the jar file to the `daikon/java/lib` directory adding '-Daikon' to the file name prior to '.jar'.
  * remove the old jar file (if the version number has changed)
- * in Daikon branch run: make compile daikon.jar dyncomp-jdk
+ * in a Daikon branch run: make compile daikon.jar dyncomp-jdk
  * run:  make MPARG=-j1 -C tests clean diffs
    If there are any errors, then fix the bugs in junit and/or Daikon.
- * push your branch, and ensure that the the Azure Pipelines tests pass
+ * push your Daikon branch, and ensure that the Azure Pipelines tests pass
  * merge your branch into master